Warranty vs. Guarantee: Understanding the Differences

 What is a Guarantee?

-A guarantee is essentially a promise or assurance from a company that a product will meet certain standards of quality and performance.
-It's a way for companies to stand behind their products and ensure customer satisfaction.
-Here are the key points:
+A guarantee is essentially a company's promise or assurance that a product will meet specific standards of quality and performance.
+It's a way for businesses to stand behind their products and give customers confidence.
+Here are the main points to know:

 Reputation-Based: A guarantee relies heavily on the company’s reputation.
 The company's word and integrity ensure the promise is fulfilled.